-Residency - Rural Residency Program
+Residency - Rural Residency Track

 The University of Wisconsin-Madison Department of Obstetrics and Gynecology (UW Ob-Gyn) is proud to offer a rural residency training track - the first in the nation to offer specific training for rural women's health.
 The state of Wisconsin and the nation as a whole face an increasing shortage of physicians, especially in rural areas.